GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Effect**: You touch a foe, which also inflicts toxic attack against the foe.
 If the attack would qualify to damage armor or inflict a critical hit, it instead inflicts a level of fatigue against the foe.
 If a critical hit, you may choose to either recover an instance of fatigue or recover a single hitpoint.

-If the spellcheck is a critical success, you may inflict a melee attack aqgainst the foe instead of simply touching them as part of the spell.
+If the spellcheck is a critical success, you may inflict a melee attack against the foe instead of simply touching them as part of the spell.
 Such an attack is resolved before the toxic attack.

 **At Higher Tiers**: For each tier beyond minimum, you may choose to either grant the toxic attack an additional range of 5 yards or modify the attack result by 1.